 India Prohibits All Imports From Pakistan

-New Delhi: India on Saturday announced a ban on all imports from Pakistan, saying the restriction was imposed "in the interest of national security and public policy."

-Tensions between India and Pakistan have escalated following a deadly attack on tourists in Pahalgam in the Indian-controlled Kashmir on April 22.
+Tensions between India and Pakistan escalated, following a deadly attack on tourists in Pahalgam, in the Indian-controlled Kashmir, on Apr 22.

-This will prohibit the import of goods from Pakistan directly or through any other trade route, it added.
+This will prohibit the import of goods from Pakistan directly or through any other trade route, it added.– NNN-PTI

 Legal Disclaimer: